Best Wayfair outdoor picks under $100

 Sign up here to receive the BestReviews weekly newsletter for useful advice on new products and noteworthy deals.

-Grace Johnson writes for BestReviews.
+Grace Burns writes for BestReviews.
 BestReviews has helped millions of consumers simplify their purchasing decisions, saving them time and money.